 Hapless stranger Cole Harden (Gary Cooper) is found riding a stolen horse and brought before a kangaroo court presided over by the colorful Judge Roy Bean (Walter Brennan).
 As the Judge carefully explains, "In this court, a horse thief always gets a fair trial before he's hung."
 How Cole gets out of this seemingly hopeless predicament and rights things in the town of Langtry forms the core of the story.

-|The original "man with no name" (even though he has one)|
+|The original "man with no name" (even though he has one) in "The Westerner."|

 The story is trite - yes, it's the cattlemen versus the homesteaders yet again - and the film is about half an hour too long.
 The conceit of the Judge's obsession with Langtree is beaten to death over and over and over.
 But there are so many witty puns, amusing double-takes and even a truly classic flirtation between Cooper and Davenport involving a locket of hair, that one will hardly notice any flaws.
-Throw in Chill Wills, a young Forest Tucker and Dana Andrews, and you have a highly enjoyable romp that shows the thinking of the characters and keeps the rote gun play to the bare minimum.
+Throw in Chill Wills, a young Forrest Tucker and Dana Andrews, and you have a highly enjoyable romp that shows the thinking of the characters and keeps the rote gun play to the bare minimum.

 |"You've got some 'splainin' to do."
 Judge Roy Bean and the suspect.|

 Every fan of old films should see this one at least once.